malloryshea/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-A callback passes into other functions as arguements.
+A callback passes into other functions as an argument.

-A higher order function recieves other functions as arguements.
+A higher order function recieves other functions as arguments.

 3. Explain what a closure is.